nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-4.6.
-A drug-free country - A healthier citizen life

 At present, drug use has become a social problem due to its rapid rise.
-Drug use has

-caused many serious problems in the family as well as in society.
-The tendency of

-schoolchildren to get addicted to drugs has increased.
+Drug use has caused many serious problems in the family as well as in society.
+The tendency of schoolchildren to get addicted to drugs has increased.

-The current regime has failed to control the importation and distribution of drugs into the

-country, and jailing drug users alone is not adequate to curbing this menace.
-Currently,

-drug use has created a social tragedy and in 2022, 152,979 people were arrested for

-drug offences.
-However, only 1930 people among these were referred to rehabilitation

-programmes.
-About 60% of the offenders who go to prison are in prison for drug-

-related offences.
-Sri Lanka has become a hub for drug trafficking in the region, under the

-protection of political and other forces, which has contributed to the growth of organized

-crime.
+The current regime has failed to control the importation and distribution of drugs into the country, and jailing drug users alone is not adequate to curbing this menace.
+Currently, drug use has created a social tragedy and in 2022, 152,979 people were arrested for drug offences.
+However, only 1930 people among these were referred to rehabilitation programmes.
+About 60% of the offenders who go to prison are in prison for drug- related offences.
+Sri Lanka has become a hub for drug trafficking in the region, under the protection of political and other forces, which has contributed to the growth of organized crime.
 Therefore, the National People’s Power prioritizes drug prevention.

 Activities